-The morning wake-up call in these parts begins with the deep rumble of the snowcat firing up.
-After coffee, breakfast and a snow and safety briefing, we’re ushered into the awaiting cat.
+The morning wake-up call in these parts begins with yawning growl of the snowcat firing up.
+After coffee, breakfast and a snow and safety briefing, we’re ushered up the mountain.
 In a connected world, discovering new places that genuinely feel far out is becoming increasingly rare, but at Skeena, you step out of your tent and into a snowcat to explore the wilds.
 It's here that you can roam seemingly endless amounts of rugged and rolling alpine, powder bowls, spines and glades of fir and spruce cut with gullies and dashed with cliff bands.

 Days consist of a magical dive into the powdery depths that is repeated over and over and over like a rhythmic chant.
 A butterfly-inducing yet seductive surrender to gravity, whizzing up over rollers and down into gullies, the shadows of bark and branches in the trees, and then a quick glance and grin at your skiing buddy as you glide past, the blur of a bright jacket contrasted on a palette of white, before you're both overcome with hooting, hollering and a high five when you regroup at the bottom.

 This private powder paradise is shared by a couple of cats of 12 that head in opposite directions each day, with a guide, tail guide and cat driver who are all there to keep you safe and having the time of your life.
-A typical day here can mean 10 to 15 runs and up to 15,000 feet of vertical, but don't worry, there is plenty of fresh snow to go around and no need to ride the same line twice (though you will probably want to).
-In fact, there's a good chance of claiming first descents and naming new runs because so much of the terrain is uncharted at Skeena.
-There are about 40 to 50 named runs with more being added to the repertoire each season.
+A typical day here can mean 10 to 15 runs and up to 15,000 feet of vertical, but don't worry, there is plenty of fresh snow to go around and no need to ride the same line twice (though you'll probably want to).
+In fact, there's a good chance of claiming first descents and naming new runs at Skeena because so much of the terrain is uncharted.
+About 40 to 50 named runs are official with more being added to the repertoire each season.

-It all adds up to a lot of skiing and snowboarding, but be warned: after big dreamy lines, you’ll be left with sore legs, a warm glow and a likely case of powder withdrawal.
+It all adds up to a lot of big, dreamy lines, but be warned: you’ll be left with sore legs, a warm glow and a likely case of powder withdrawal.

 Getting there is easier than you think